rubengardner/workout-log/README.md

 - [Google Fonts](https://fonts.google.com/) - A library of 1482 open source font families and APIs for convenient use via CSS

 ## NPM Packages / Dependencies
+- [PropTypes](https://www.npmjs.com/package/prop-types): PropTypes is a package used for defining the types of props passed to React components.
+It provides a way to specify the expected data types and shapes of props, helping to ensure the correctness and consistency of data flowing through the application.
-- [react-notifications](https://www.npmjs.com/package/react-notifications)I have implemented a package called react-notifications to provide notifications for user actions.
-It allows me to display success and error notifications.
+- [react-notifications](https://www.npmjs.com/package/react-notifications)A package used for implementing notifications in React.
+It provides functionality to display success and error notifications for user actions.
-- [axios](https://www.npmjs.com/package/axios) - HTTP client for making network requests.
+- [axios](https://www.npmjs.com/package/axios) - An HTTP client library for making network requests from a React application.
+It simplifies the process of sending HTTP requests and handling responses.
 - [jwt-decode](https://jwt.io/) - Library for decoding JWT tokens.
 - [react-bootstrap](https://react-bootstrap.github.io/) - React components for using Bootstrap with React.
 - [react-dom](https://reactjs.org/docs/react-dom.html) - React library for rendering components on the DOM